-Selected to participate in the Australians in Film Writers Room, Sandra work-shopped the screenplay version of her debut YA/Fantasy novel, Cecilia, made the top fifteen percent of the Nicholl Fellowship.
-Cecilia the novel has gone to win multiple awards including:
+Selected to participate in the Australians in Film Writers Room, Sandra work-shopped the screenplay version of her debut YA/Fantasy novel, Cecilia: The Last Croilar Tier (The Cecilia Series: Book 1) and placed in the top fifteen percent of the Nicholl Fellowship, with the novel winning multiple awards including:

 - Author Academy Awards (Winner)